DogeTheBeast/College_notes/CHEM 154/Unit 2/Periodic Properties.md

 ${X(g) + e^- -> X^- (g)}$

 [[alkali earth metal]] do not form stable anions.
-[[halogen]] have an electron affinity of zero because they don't want to accept any electrons.
+Noble gases have an electron affinity of zero because they don't want to accept any electrons.

 ![[ElectronAffinity.png]]